cg2021c/threejs-presentation-anak-ambis/Saving and loading in Three.js JSON format/Saving and loading THREE.Mesh/README.md

 ```
 - Use the `localStorage.getItem` function provided by the HTML5 local storage API.
 - Three.js provides a helper object called `THREE.ObjectLoader`, which we can use to convert JSON to `THREE.Mesh`.
-- The loader also provides a `load` function, where we can pass in the URL to a file containing the JSON definition. <br><br>
+- The loader also provides a `load` function, where we can pass in the URL to a file containing the JSON definition.

 We only saved `THREE.Mesh`.
 Use `THREE.SceneExporter` to save the complete scene, including the lights and the cameras.